 Aruba Mobility-Defined Networks

-One of the best Institute of Management and Research which is a premier business school in the country.
-Since inauguration, it has been consistently recognized as one of the top 10 business schools in India.
+One of the best Institute of Management and Research is a premier business school in the country.
+Since the inauguration, it has been consistently recognized as one of the top 10 business schools in India.
 Institute growing rapidly from one of the three B-schools in Mumbai, the institute has an enviable track record of recognizing the needs of society, especially the under managed sectors, and responding with quick responses.

 Institute wanted to provide easy access to information for students.
-For ease of access institute used SOHO/ Home routers from Linksys to provide wireless Ethernet access to students in classrooms so that they could access the internal resources as well as internet.
+For ease of access institute used SOHO/ Home routers from Linksys to provide wireless Ethernet access to students in classrooms so that they could access the internal resources as well as the internet.
 Based on capacity each classroom had two or more routers.
 Since the Linksys routers act as standalone devices, each device had to have a different SSID.
 This meant that if too many users connected to a single device, the device would become non-responsive and disrupt activities.
 Users had to be manually shifted by asking them to connect to the other devices SSID which was a time-intensive process.

 The routers used a shared key for wireless access which meant anybody who knew the key could connect to the wireless and get access.
 Changing keys for security reasons required logging in to every access point.
 During exams of a particular group, the Institute IT team had to manually turn off wireless devices across the campus to deny internet access.
 This created conflicts as other student groups required Wifi access for their studies but since the keys were shared all devices had to be turned off.